 You can view and configure any Sophos Firewall that can connect to Sophos Central.

 You can manage firewalls individually or as a group.
-Firewalls that you manage individually are placed in a group called ungrouped.
-To manage firewalls, go to Firewall Management > Firewalls.
+Firewalls that you manage individually are placed in a group called "Ungrouped".
+To manage firewalls, go to My Products > Firewall Management > Firewalls.

-You can add as many firewalls as you wish in Sophos Central.
-Sophos Central is cloud based and scales to your needs.
-For example, if your firewalls produce a large number of logs you can store and report on this data if you've enough licensed capacity.
-Sophos Central stores firewall log data on a first in first out basis.
-This means that when your data storage is full we remove your older data first.
+You can add as many firewalls as you want in Sophos Central.
+Sophos Central is cloud-based and scales to your needs.
+For example, if your firewalls produce a large number of logs, you can store and report on this data if you've enough licensed capacity.
+Sophos Central stores firewall log data on a first-in-first-out basis.
+This means we remove your older data when your data storage is full.
 See Report Hub.

 For help with firewalls see: